davidmatthew-ie/website/content/posts/2023/chatgpt-friend-or-foe.md

 - If you do choose to use it, let it complement your work, not compete with it.
 - Always be data aware – don't supply it with confidential information.

-<small>\* ChatGPT was trained on 45 terabytes (or 45 million megabytes) worth of data, and Shakespeare’s complete works contain about 3.5 million characters (or bytes).</small>
+<small>\* The GPT-3 model of ChatGPT was trained on 45 terabytes (or 45 million megabytes) worth of data, and Shakespeare’s complete works contain about 3.5 million characters (or bytes).</small>